DoctrinAB/opentok-react/README.md

 1. `npm run build`
 1. Check that files in `dist/` have been updated.

-## Contributing

-If you make changes to the project that you would like to contribute back then please follow the [contributing guidelines](CONTRIBUTING.md).
-All contributions are greatly appreciated!

 ## Tests

 Run the unit tests locally with the following command: